Skip to content Skip to footer

 SURMOUNT-1: Mean Weight Reduction Across Dose Groups

-These tirzepatide 72-week results represent a new benchmark in pharmacological weight management.
-Notably, the weight loss trajectory was progressive rather than sudden — the most rapid reduction occurred in the first 20 weeks, after which participants continued to lose weight at a more gradual pace through approximately week 60, before approaching a plateau near week 72.
-Understanding this trajectory is important because it sets realistic expectations about what the before-and-after data actually documents: a sustained, progressive metabolic shift rather than a single acute event.
+The weight loss trajectory was progressive rather than sudden — the most rapid reduction occurred in the first 20 weeks, after which participants continued to lose weight at a more gradual pace through approximately week 60, before approaching a plateau near week 72.

 The Tirzepatide Weight Loss Plateau: What Research Shows